phucvu-nyu/bst236/docs/chapter_appendix/github.md

 ### Setting Up Your Repository

 When a GitHub classroom assignment is created, a template repository will be cloned into your personal GitHub account.
+Note that each team should create **only one** repository for each homework.
+You should discuss with your team members to decide who will host the repository and how to collaborate with each other.

 Follow these steps to get started: